The Fourth Wall

 See metafiction, fourth wall, and theatrical conceit for full discussion of the device.

-In A.R.
-Gurney's The Fourth Wall, a play originally produced in the United States in regional theatre, a quartet of characters deal with housewife Peggy's obsession with a blank wall in her house, slowly being drawn into a series of theatre clichés as the furniture and action on the stage become more and more directed to the supposed fourth wall.
+It was originally produced in the United States in regional theatre.
+During the course of the play, a quartet of characters deal with housewife Peggy's obsession with a blank wall in her house, slowly being drawn into a series of theatre clichés as the furniture and action on the stage become more and more directed to the supposed fourth wall.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Fourth Wall" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Fourth Wall (Gurney play)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools